coreos/docs/guides/systemd/index.md

 ExecStartPost=/usr/bin/etcdctl set /domains/example.com/10.10.10.123:8081 running
 ```

-We can enhance this by using `%H` and `%i` to dynamically announce the hostname and port. w e can specify the port after the `@` by using two unit files named `foo@123.service` and `foo@456.service`:
+We can enhance this by using `%H` and `%i` to dynamically announce the hostname and port.
+Specify the port after the `@` by using two unit files named `foo@123.service` and `foo@456.service`:

 ```
 ExecStartPost=/usr/bin/etcdctl set /domains/example.com/%H:%i running
 ```

-This gives us the flexiblity to use a single unit file to run multiple copies of the same container on a both a single machine (no port overlap) and on multiple machines (no hostname overlap).
+This gives us the flexiblity to use a single unit file to announce multiple copies of the same container on a both a single machine (no port overlap) and on multiple machines (no hostname overlap).

+#### More Information
+<a class="btn btn-default" href="http://www.freedesktop.org/software/systemd/man/systemd.service.html">systemd.service Docs</a>
+<a class="btn btn-default" href="http://www.freedesktop.org/software/systemd/man/systemd.unit.html">systemd.unit Docs</a>
+<a class="btn btn-default" href="http://www.freedesktop.org/software/systemd/man/systemd.target.html">systemd.target Docs</a>